ufo-github/ponyfoo/src/frontend/README.md

 # Front-end reusables #

-This folder contains reusable templates and code blocks that are used in each different application.
+This folder contains reusable templates, code blocks, and libraries that are shared throughout application.